During a system upgrade from Friday, Dec. 5, through Sunday, Dec. 7, the AAFP website, on-demand courses and CME purchases will be unavailable.

 • Restraints on Incarcerated Women During Labor, Use of

-The AAFP recommends that state and federal governments adopt policies that limit the use of restraints in incarcerated pregnant women to situations where there is imminent risk of harm to others or of escape because restraints can negatively impact maternal and fetal outcomes.
-Restraints, often called shackling, can include any physical restraint or mechanical device to control the movement of a prisoner's body or limbs, such as handcuffs, leg shackles, and belly chains.
-When restraints are determined to be necessary for public safety, the least restrictive approach should be utilized.
-(Dec.
-2019 BOD) (2020 COD)
+The American Academy of Family Physicians recommends that state and federal governments adopt policies that limit the use of restraints, often called shackling, among incarcerated or detained pregnant people to situations where there is immediate risk of harm to others or of escape.
+Restraints can negatively impact pregnant person and fetal outcomes.
+Restraints can include any physical or pharmacological restraint, including any mechanical device to control the movement of a pregnant person’s body or limbs, such as handcuffs, leg shackles, and belly chains.
+When restraints are determined to be necessary for public safety, the least restrictive approach should be utilized and should never interfere with leg movement or the pregnant person’s ability to break a fall.
+Limitations of such restraints should be considered during pregnancy, labor and delivery, as well as the immediate postpartum period.
+(2019) (October 2025 COD)